Freelancer Agreement Template, Free Download 2026

 How do you write a freelancer agreement?

 Start by identifying both parties with their full legal names and entity types.
 Then describe the scope of work in detail, listing every deliverable, specification, and acceptance criterion.
 Set the payment terms including the total fee, deposit, milestone payment schedule, and late payment penalties.
 Address intellectual property assignment by stating who owns the final work product.
 Include a timeline with deadlines and revision rounds, a kill fee for cancellation, and a clause confirming independent contractor status.
-End with termination procedures, confidentiality obligations, and the governing law.
+End with termination procedures, confidentiality obligations covered by a non-disclosure agreement generator, and the governing law.
+Our freelancer agreement sample walks you through each section with ready-to-use language.

 What happens if a client doesn't pay a freelancer?